music video mailing-list

 For other music video professionals, you can contact them through their agents or in some cases post-production companies (for editors and visual effect technicians, for instance).

-Sometimes individual contact information will be available on mvdbase.com if and only if this information is either already publicly available (like on another website) or that I was allowed to post the information.
+Sometimes individual contact information will be available on mvdbase.com if and only if this information is either already publicly available (like on another website) or that we were allowed to post the information.

-Please do NOT ask me for e-mails or phone numbers and such.
-If I have the information and am allowed to reveal it, it will be on the site.
+Please do NOT ask us for e-mails or phone numbers and such.
+If we have the information and are allowed to reveal it, it will be on the site.
 If it's not there, don't ask.
 Unless, of course, it is a professional request (ie. you want to hire an individual).

 - 4-8.
 Can you tell me who represents ____?